heig-vd-dai-course/heig-vd-dai-course/01.02-introduction-to-part-1-input-output-processing/01-course-material/PRESENTATION.md

 ## What will you learn?

-- How to use Git, GitHub and Markdown (professionally)
+- How to use Git, GitHub and Markdown (professionally).
-- How to create a Java project with Maven and external dependencies
+- How to create a Java project with Maven and external dependencies.
-- How to use the Java IO API to read/write files with different formats and encodings
+- How to use the Java IO API to read/write files with different formats and encodings.
-- How to run your Java application in a Docker container
+- How to run your Java application in a Docker container.

 ![bg right:40%](https://images.unsplash.com/photo-1434030216411-0b793f4b4173?fit=crop&h=720)

 ## What will you accomplish?

-- Have a presence on GitHub
+- Have a presence on GitHub.
-- Use a professional Git workflow
+- Use a professional Git workflow.
-- Collaborate with your team on GitHub
+- Collaborate with your team on GitHub.
-- Create a CLI to process files
+- Create a CLI to process files.
-- Display your work and skills on GitHub
+- Display your work and skills on GitHub.

 ![bg right:40%](https://images.unsplash.com/photo-1433878455169-4698e60005b1?fit=crop&h=720)